seojtix/homestead/readme.md

 ## New improvements:
 - Homestead.yaml don't overwrite if already exists
 - Added configuration to import sql dump from file when creating database (sql/psql options)
+- Nginx virtual hosts now will be created if not exists